-- The carving can be shaved off green wood with much less effort than carving dry wood.
+- The carving can be shaved off green wood with much less effort than carving dry lumber.

-- Carving green wood has more give to it, making it easier for you to control the direction of your carving cuts, unlike carving dry wood.
+- Carving green wood has more give to it, making it easier to control the direction of your carving cuts, unlike carving dry wood.

 - The finished project will last longer because greener carving is more flexible and less prone to breakage.

 - Your carving marks will likely disappear as the wood dries.